Preventive Dentistry – State College, PA

 - Caring Dentist That Listens to Your Needs

 - Comprehensive Cleanings from Experienced Hygienists

-Dental Checkups and Cleanings
+Dental Checkups & Teeth Cleanings

 Nightguards for Bruxism

 The unconscious nighttime grinding and clenching of teeth is referred to as bruxism, and this oral health condition can lead to a variety of issues like excessive dental wear, jaw joint strain, and chronic headaches.
 To prevent potential dental damage and other concerns associated with bruxism, our team can custom craft nightguards that place a physical barrier between teeth preventing wear.
-These nightguards are comfortable, and they allow patients to breath unimpeded, speak, and even drink water while wearing their guard.
+These nightguards are comfortable, and they allow patients to breathe unimpeded, speak, and even drink water while wearing their guard.

-Oral Cancer Screening
+Oral Cancer Screenings

 Sleep Apnea Therapy

 Sleep apnea is the cessation of breathing for ten or more seconds at a time during sleep.
 When patients are diagnosed with this common sleep disorder, they are often unaware that the dentist may be able to offer them a comfortable solution that allows them to sleep peacefully through the night.
 Traditionally, sleep apnea has been treated with continuous positive airway pressure (CPAP) systems.
 These systems use air to keep the throat open during sleep preventing apnea incidents.
 Unfortunately, many patients find themselves CPAP intolerant.
 That means they are unable to adjust to the sounds or sensations associated with using their CPAP machine, and their sleep remains interrupted.
 For some of these patients, oral appliance therapy may offer an alternative.
-Rather than using air to keep the throat clear, oral appliances shift the jaw forward which causes the throat muscles to tense keeping the airway open during sleep.
+Rather than using air to keep the throat clear, oral appliances shift the jaw forward, which causes the throat muscles to tense up and keep the airway open during sleep.
 Custom oral appliances from a dental office offer a comfortable, portable sleep apnea solution.